Revisiting the sphaleron and axion production rates in QCD at high temperatures

 We have also calculated the axion production rate at high temperatures in SU(2) and SU(3) thermal plasma.
-We observe a very slow convergence of our results towards perturbative rates calculated within HTL.
+We observe that the soft magnetic sector contributes significantly to the axion production rate, even at the electroweak scale, where our lattice results exceed the perturbative HTL prediction by a substantial margin.
 This is a generic feature of all physical observables which have a notable contribution from the non-perturbatively interacting magnetic gluons.
 We could also uncover the reason behind the large enhancement of our estimates for the axion production rate compared to HTL predictions at couplings $g\gtrsim 2/3$, arising due to a sizeable contribution from sphaleron transitions.
 Solving Boltzmann equation with the non-perturbative axion production rates as an input we could calculate the yields for relic axions.
-For the allowed range of values of $f_a$, the axions typically remain in thermal equilibrium with the bath consisting of soft gluons if the initial temperature of the bath is $T_R\geq 10^9$~GeV.
-This observation is consistent with our estimated lower bound on the reheating temperature.
-We would in future like to develop new lattice techniques to calculate the axion production at lower temperatures, closer to the QCD crossover.
+For the allowed range of values of $f_a$, the axions typically remain in thermal equilibrium with the bath consisting of soft gluons for a longer time if the values of $f_a$ are on the lower side.
+Moreover for values of $f_a$ even in the higher side of its allowed range, the decoupling temperature of axions is consistent with our estimated lower bound on the reheating temperature.
+We would in future like to develop new lattice techniques to calculate the axion production rate at lower temperatures, closer to the QCD crossover.